 Unadjusted admission rates were calculated as the number of hospitalizations divided by the number of patient years at risk, and expressed as "per 1,000 patient years."
-Adjusted admission rates in this chapter included the following variables as adjustments: age (66-<70/70-<74/75-<85/85+), race (White/Black/ other), and sex (male/female).
-As with mortality, a different set of adjustment covariates were applied, thus adjusted rates for this year may differ substantially from prior ADRs.
-A model-based adjustment method was used, with a generalized linear model using a Poisson distribution and log link function.
+Adjusted admission rates in this chapter included the following variables as adjustments: age (66-<70/70-<74/75-<85/85+), race (White/Black/other), and sex (male/female).
+As with mortality, a different set of adjustment covariates were applied starting with the 2014 ADR, thus adjusted rates may differ substantially from the 2013 and older ADRs.
+A model-based adjustment method was used with a generalized linear model using a Poisson distribution and log link function.
 The sample included data from the current and previous two years, with respective weights of 1.0, 0.25 and 0.125.
 Adjusted rates reflected the distribution of a reference cohort, specified below in the discussion of the respective figures.
 With this method, the parameter estimates from the model were used to calculate an estimated admission rate for each patient in the reference cohort.
 Overall adjusted rates were then computed as the weighted average of these individual rates, using the time at risk of each patient in the reference cohort as the weight.

-Table 3.2 and Figures 3.7, 3.8, and 3.12-3.15 show adjusted all-cause admission rates for fee-for-service Medicare patients aged 66 and older.
+Table 3.2 and Figures 3.7, 3.8, and 3.12-3.15 show adjusted all-cause admission rates for fee-for-service

+Medicare patients aged 66 and older.
 Table 3.2 also shows the unadjusted rates.
-As mentioned above, diabetes and cardiovascular disease were ascertained in 2012 for the analysis of hospital admissions in 2013, as described in the Identification of Major Comorbidities section of this chapter.
-All patients must have been66 years or older, not have had ESRD on 1/1/2013, had Medicare Parts A and B coverage for all of 2012 and on 1/1/2013, and were not participating in a Medicare Advantage plan from 1/1/2012 through 1/1/2013.
+As mentioned above, diabetes and cardiovascular disease were ascertained in 2013 for the analysis of hospital admissions in 2014, as described in the Identification of Major Comorbidities section of this chapter.
+All patients must have been 66 years or older, not have had ESRD on 1/1/2014, had Medicare Parts A and B coverage for all of 2013 and on 1/1/2014, and were not participating in a Medicare Advantage plan from 1/1/2013 through 1/1/2014.
 Rates presented by one factor were adjusted for the others.
-The reference cohort included Medicare patients in 2013, aged 66 and older.
+The reference cohort included Medicare patients in 2014, aged 66 and older.